Based on Luke 6:12-19

 Lenten response: Take time, make time today to pray!

 This year’s devotional was prepared by the Rev. Dr. David Wendel, NALC assistant to the bishop for ministry and ecumenism.
 To learn more about A Lenten Walk Through the Word, visit thenalc.org/lent.

 Scripture quotations are from The ESV® Bible (The Holy Bible, English Standard Version®), copyright © 2001 by Crossway, a publishing ministry of Good News Publishers.
 Used by permission.
 All rights reserved.

 2 Chron.
 6:12–27

 6:12 He stood before the altar of the Lord in front of the entire assembly of Israel and spread out his hands.
 13Solomon had made a bronze platform and had placed it in the middle of the enclosure.
-It was seven and one-half feet long, seven and one-half feet wide, and four and one-half feet high.
+It was 7½ feet long, 7½ feet wide, and 4½ feet high.
 He stood on it and then got down on his knees in front of the entire assembly of Israel.
 He spread out his hands toward the sky, 14and prayed: “O Lord God of Israel, there is no god like you in heaven or on earth!
 You maintain covenantal loyalty to your servants who obey you with sincerity.
 15You have kept your word to your servant, my father David; this very day you have fulfilled what you promised.
 16Now, O Lord God of Israel, keep the promise you made to your servant, my father David, when you said, ‘You will never fail to have a successor ruling before me on the throne of Israel, provided that your descendants watch their step and obey my law as you have done.’
 17Now, O Lord God of Israel, may the promise you made to your servant David be realized.